mikegratton/LetsTalk/README.md

 ## Request/Reply

-In request/reply, a service is defined by a string name, a request type, and a reply type.
+In request/reply, the "replier" provides a service that the "requester" accesses.
-Let's Talk automatically generates topics for the request and reply from this information.
+A service is defined by a string name, a request type, and a reply type.

-The server side, the one providing the service, has two forms: a "push" form that uses a callback and a "pull" form giving you more control.
+The server side, Let's Talk provides two forms: a "push" form that uses a callback and a "pull" form giving you more control.

 The push form calls a callback on a special worker thread to perform the service work.